schooltool-project/schooltool-book/source/persons.rst

 XLS Import
 ++++++++++

 :ref:`spreadsheet` is another method of importing people.
 The one trick here is that if you have changed the demographic schema, you should first do an **XLS Export** to get a worksheet that has your new fields in the correct sequence.
-Add your people and re-import the form.
+Add your people and re-import the worksheet.